tigera-solutions/calico-cockroachdb-service-federation/modules/provision-kubernetes-clusters.md

 In this section we will install kubeadm cluster in each region with calico CNI.
-- floow the step in this document to install kubeadm cluster on each region with calico CNI https://projectcalico.docs.tigera.io/getting-started/kubernetes/quickstart
+- follow the step in this document to install kubeadm cluster on each region with calico CNI https://projectcalico.docs.tigera.io/getting-started/kubernetes/quickstart

 **Important**